ganeshanantwar/AgroTrust-Interface/README.md

 These instructions define a testing setup with two dummy LEs and three crop blockchains.

 * Configuration

 1. network.json configuration file describes legal entities and crop blockchains each LE is involved in.

 Organization: Green Farms
 LEs: GFPCL and GRPL

 2. cropmap.json configuration file describes a mapping between blockchains and crops, following the principle of 'One Crop, One Blockchain'.
 When crops are closely related, they can be merged into a higher level in the botanical classification e.g. Cucurbits and Citrus.
 But a crop with large production, like Wheat or Cotton, should have a separate blockchain.

 Crop Blockchains: agrotrust-citrus, agrotrust-leafy, agrotrust-cucurbits

 * Setup instructions

 1. Download Multichain 2.0 Community Edition binaries from the official site.
 Version: March 25, 2019 – Version 2.0 (release) for Linux and Windows. https://www.multichain.com/download-community/
+2. Clone this repo at desired location
-2. Open terminal and run multichain-init.sh bash script.
+3. Open terminal and run 'npm install'
+4. Run multichain-init.sh bash script.
 This script will launch three example crop blockchains, configure blockchain parameters and create required streams.
-3. multichaind blockchain processes are launched on TCP Ports from 6001 and RPC ports from 7001 onward
+5. multichaind blockchain processes are launched on TCP Ports from 6001 and RPC ports from 7001 onward
-4. cd into ~/.multichain directory it should show three folders named agrotrust-* for each blockchain.
+6. cd into ~/.multichain directory it should show three folders named agrotrust-* for each blockchain.
 Copy agrotrust-*.cert certificate file from each folder into the ./ssl folder of this repository.
+PLEASE REPLACE WITH NEWLY GENERATED SSL CERTIFICATES OTHERWISE THE INTERFACE WILL NOT CONNECT TO THE BLCOKCHAINS.
-5. Run node app.js launching AgroTrust Interface on TCP port 7000.
+7. Run node app.js launching AgroTrust Interface on TCP port 7000.

 * Dependencies

 Please refer to package.json

+* Testing the Setup

+Send a POST request to http://localhost:7000 with below request body.
+Response for getinfo Multichain API should be returned for blockchains containing requested crop IDs.
+If the crop ID array is left blank in the request, API responses from ALL blockchains are returned.

+{
+    "payload":[
+        "GFPCL",                    //LE Refname from network.json
+        ["c001","c003","c005"],     // Array of crop IDs from cropmap.json
+        "getinfo",                  // Multichain internal RPC API method []                          // Multichain internal RPC API parameters ]
+}

 ### Contribution guidelines ###